-All relevant staff will be confident in using the tools which are part of the Signs of Safety approach, including refreshed and updated versions.
+All relevant staff will be confident in using the tools which are part of Social Care's refreshed approach.

-CONCERNS/DISCLOSURES BY CHILDREN, STAFF & VOLUNTEERS
+CONCERNS/DISCLOSURES BY CHILDREN.
+STAFF & VOLUNTEERS

 Any concern, disclosure or expression of disquiet made by a child will be listened to seriously and acted upon as quickly as possible to safeguard his or her welfare.